 - The ketogenic diet will not allow you to defy the laws of thermodynamics (you may be able to consume slightly more calories but the calories in/out model still applies)

-- There’s a good chance that you will experience elevated cholesterol – according to some experts this affects around 20% of people who try the diet and it should be something to be concerned about.
+- There’s a good chance that you will experience elevated cholesterol – according to some experts this may affect up to around 33% of people who try the diet and it should be something to be concerned about.

 With all that being said, I still believe that the positives of the diet outweigh the negatives.
 I’m still experimenting but the benefits I have experienced have been pretty astounding and I haven’t given up on it yet.